CleanExpo/LocalLift/DEPLOYMENT.md

 # LocalLift Deployment Guide

-This document outlines the deployment process for the LocalLift platform, including setting up continuous deployment with Railway.
+This document outlines the deployment process for the LocalLift platform, including setting up continuous deployment with Railway and Supabase integration.

 ## Deployment Options